Cleft Lip & Palate Services

 Preferred style of working:

 The team approach to working with these children is holistic and child-centered based on an accepted care pathway within the Dublin Cleft Centre.
 This sets out clear guidelines on the protocols for managing the child with Cleft Lip &/or palate.
-Since the year 2000 the Cleft Units of the Temple St, Children’s University Hospital & Our Lady’s Children Hospital, St James’s Hospital and the Mater Misericordiae Hospital have developed working links for the exchange of information & techniques and agreed standardised practice and jointly developed a Cleft Database.
+Since the year 2000 the Cleft Units of the CHI at Temple Street, & Our Lady’s Children Hospital, St James’s Hospital and the Mater Misericordiae Hospital have developed working links for the exchange of information & techniques and agreed standardised practice and jointly developed a Cleft Database.
 Together we refer to the units as the Dublin Cleft Centre and have as a mission statement the following; "The Dublin Cleft Centre comprises of a multidisciplinary group from the Dublin Cleft teams working to develop and implement standardized best practice guidelines and care in cleft management"